karashily/Sort/README.md

 Hybrid Sort:
-a mix between insertion and merge sorts to exploit the strength of both; insertion sort works best with ordered and almost-ordered lists, while merge sort works best in the rest of the cases.
+a mix between insertion and merge sorts to exploit the strengths of both; insertion sort works best with ordered and almost-ordered lists, while merge sort works best in the rest of the cases.